 Today we left Cagliari.
-The wind was very good to start with: 10 knots on the beam.
+The wind was very good to start with: 10 knots on the beam(the side of the boat).
 Another Belgian sailboat was leaving the harbor just before us.
 Racing time!
 I’m not very competitive — unless I’m sure I’m going to win.
-I lost no time getting our sails up, then darted forward to hoist the Code D, increasing our speed even more.
+I lost no time getting our sails up, then darted forward to hoist the gennaker(a large light sail that is used when the wind comes _from the side_ of your boat), increasing our speed even more.
 We left them eating our bubbles.

 We arrived after nightfall in Nora bay.
 It seems that there’s an archeological site nearby, but we couldn’t make it out in the darkness.